syedhassanabbas347/ADM-HW5/README.md

       > A Python file which contains the code about Functionality 4.

 5. tot_main.py:
-      > A python file which t contains commands for the whole program.
+      > A python file which contains commands for the whole program.